-Where the Customer has exclusive rights to a number, a VoIP service may Spoof the number so that those receiving an outbound call perceive it to be from the original number.
-Spoofed numbers enable Customers…
+Number spoofing is where the Customer has exclusive rights to a number.
+A VoIP service may Spoof the number so that those receiving an outbound call perceive it to be from the original number.
+Spoofed…

 Wireshark (formerly ethereal) is a network traffic analyser utility.
 It provides various facilities to see the flow of network data from one machine to another.
 Wireshark provides numerous ways to filter intended data packets and…

 Quality of Service is a method of marking packets in order to get treated preferentially as compared to unmarked packet.
-Typically this scheme is available at IP layer.
-The QoS is important in order to…
+Typically this scheme is available at the IP layer.
+The QoS is important in order…

 What is SIP?
 Session Initiation Protocol is an application layer protocol for establishing, modifying and terminating VoIP sessions over network.
-SIP message contains parameters about session description such that participants can negotiate parameters for communication.…
+SIP message contains parameters about session description so that participants can negotiate guidelines for communication.…

 One of the major drawbacks of NAT is its applicability in many applications.
 To overcome this problem in VoIP applications there are several mechanisms.
 Session Traversal of User Datagram Protocol through Network address translator(STUN) is…